 - We can double 3 to get 6 and double 6 to get 12, but 9 doesn’t fit this pattern

 Again, students with more math tools will be able to come up with more reasons to rule out certain numbers.

-Inspired by Dan Meyer, show an intriguing image and ask kids “what question could we ask.”
-Make sure to tell them they don’t have to solve it, or they’ll be afraid to ask any difficult questions!
+Inspired by Dan Meyer, show an intriguing image and ask your students, “What question could we ask?”
+Make sure to tell them they don’t have to solve it or they’ll be afraid to ask any difficult questions!